Hausdorff dimension of the arithmetic sum of self-similar sets: Dimension of

 \subsection{IFS case}

 Let $\sharp D$ be the cardinality of all Matchings generated by $D_1$ and $D_2$.
-In this section we firstly give a sufficient and necessary condition for the finiteness of $\sharp D$.
+In this section we give a necessary and sufficient condition for the finiteness of $\sharp D$.
 We know that $K_1+K_2$ is a self-similar set if $\sharp D$ is finite.
 Hence, in this case we may make use of various techniques finding the Hausdorff dimension of $K_1+K_2$.

-We say that $D_i, 1\leq i\leq 2$ is homogeneous if the length of all the blocks is equal.
+We say that $D_i, 1\leq i\leq 2$, is homogeneous if the length of all the blocks is equal.
 For simplicity we may identify the blocks with the lengths of the blocks.
 There is one point we should keep in mind, namely different blocks of $D_i$ may have the same length.
 Hence we should count the multiplicity when some blocks have the same length, see the following example.